-UNIT -2: Amino acids and Proteins (15 hrs)
+UNIT -2: Amino acids and Proteins

-Classification, structure and stereochemistry of amino acids, Acid - base behavior isoelectric point and electrophoresis, preparation and reactions of α amino acids, structure and nomenclature of peptides and proteins, classification of proteins, peptide structure determination, end group analysis, selective hydrolysis of peptides, classical peptide synthesis, solid - phase peptide synthesis, Structure of peptides and proteins, Protein denaturation / renaturation.
+Classification, structure and stereochemistry of amino acids, Acid - base behavior isoelectric point and electrophoresis, preparation and reactions of α - amino acids, Structure and nomenclature of peptides and proteins, Classification of proteins, peptide structure determination, end group analysis, selective hydrolysis of peptides, classical peptide synthesis, solid - phase peptide synthesis, Structure of peptides and proteins, Levels of protein structure, Protein denaturation / renaturation.

-UNIT -3: Nucleic acids and Heterocyclic Compounds (10 hrs)
+UNIT -3: Nucleic acids and Heterocyclic Compounds

-Introduction, constituents of nucleic acids, nucleosides and nucleotides.
+Introduction, constituents of nucleic acids, ribonucleosides and ribonucleotides.
 The double helical structure of DNA.
 Molecular orbital picture and aromatic characterisatics of pyrrole, furan, thiophene and pyridine.
 Methods of synthesis and chemical reactions with particular emphasis on the mechanism of electrophilic substitution, mechanism of nucleophilic substitution reaction in pyridine derivatives, comparison of basicity of pyridine, piperidine and pyrrole.

 Introduction to condensed five and six membered heterocycles.
 Preparation and reactions of indole, quinoline and isoquinoline with special reference to Fisher indole synthesis, Skraup synthesis, Bischler-Napieralski synthesis.
-Electrophilic substitution reactions mechanism of indole, quinoline and isoquinoline.
+Electrophilic substitution reactions mechanism of indole, quinolone and isoquinoline.